 Each year, the Center hosts and co-sponsors humanities-related events that enrich intellectual life at OSU and make humanities research accessible to a wider audience.

 Intended to supplement other resources, a modest amount of funding is available to support events on campus and in the community.
 We fund programs that that provide interdisciplinary focus to issues of concern, develop and promote research excellence, and that offer unique opportunities to engage with work in the humanities.
+We will begin accepting applications for next year in September.

 These small grants are dependent on available funds, and program organizers affiliated with campus units are welcome to apply.
 Though all requests are welcome, we especially encourage proposals for events that engage diverse audiences from different spheres (for example, events that appeal to interdisciplinary audiences or both students and faculty), and for high-impact events that inspire productive discussions and promote humanities research on campus or in the community.